haskelladdict/pst/README.md

         rows 1, 2, 4, 5, 7, 22.
       -s="": column separator for input files.
 The default separator is whitespace.
       -t=" ": column separator for output files.
 The default separator is a single space.
-      -o=" ": column separator for output files.
-The default separator is a single space.

 Notes
 ------